zik-uralov/daily-jokes/joke_history.md

 - 2025-11-07 21:11:27: I have a joke about Stack Overflow, but you would say it's a duplicate. (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-11-07 21:31:29: How do you comfort a designer?
 You give them some space... between the elements. (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-11-07 21:51:31: Chuck Norris' house has no doors, only walls that he walks through. (source: https://geek-jokes.sameerkumar.website/api?format=json)
+- 2025-11-11 17:51:23: What did the traffic light say to the car as it passed?
+"Don't look I'm changing!" (source: https://icanhazdadjoke.com/)